 Mild cases of TMJ disorder are treated with conservative measures such as jaw rest, massage, or over-the-counter pain medications.
 Symptoms can also be exacerbated by stress, so stress management is recommended to reduce the severity of TMJ symptoms.

 If these measures do not improve the patient’s condition, further treatments may be necessary.
-These include physical therapy, dental guards/splints, or prescription medications.
-Such treatments are usually provided by a primary care doctor, ENT specialist, or dentist.
+These include physical therapy, dental guards/splints, acupuncture, massage, chiropractor care, botox, or prescription medications.
+Such treatments are usually provided by a physical therapist, primary care doctor, rheumatologist, ENT specialist, or a dentist.
+There are dentists that specialize in this through extensive training or through an oral medicine residency.

 Surgical

-Arthroscopy is a minimally invasive procedure where a small incision is made at the joint and a camera is inserted.
+Arthroscopy is a minimally invasive procedure where two small incisions are made at the joint.
+The first incision allows for a camera to be inserted.
 This allows the surgeon to visualize the joint structure and identify the issues.
-Small surgical instruments may also be used to clear scar tissue or inject medications.
+The second incision is to allow small surgical instruments to be used to clear scar tissue, release the capsule or inject medications.
+This is a very good option for joints with less arthritis present.

 Joint replacement is a procedure where the damaged joint is replaced by a prosthetic joint.
-This procedure is usually reserved for chronic and severe cases of TMJ disorder.
+This procedure is usually reserved for chronic and severe cases of TMJ arthritis.
+It is an excellent option for some congenital problems, fusion of the joint to the skull (ankylosis), replacing previously failed devices, and severe fractures.
+This is an excellent option in otherwise hopeless situations.

 There are some disorders where surgery is recommended early in the treatment plan.
 Here are some situations where you should visit us first: